10 Best Laptops for Architecture ( 2024 BIM Software )

 Power Extension Cord

-There’s no problem with using Macs now that Revit & Rhino are both available on Macs.
-The only issue is Sketch up which is still popular in school although there are several alternatives for mac OSX.
-The main issue is having a MAC OSX and then having everyone else around using Windows, the functions and menus can be different for CAD software so when you need trouble-shooting or you need help on how to do something from your peers, it may be a little different to do on a MAC OSX.
+The functions and menus can be different for CAD software so when you need trouble-shooting or you need help on how to do something from your peers, it may be a little different to do on a MAC OSX.

 You could still use the Window versions of any of these software if you can install BootCamp on a MAC or Parallels may even work for sketch up since it isn’t really that hardware demanding (Parallel runs OSX along with Windows simultaneously whereas BootCamp only runs Windows ).
-Unfortunately, you cannot install neither BootCamp nor Parallels on the newest MacBooks with the M1 & M2 Chips, you need an intel chip or amd chip for windows to run on a Mac which means you have to go for older models like I did.
+The problem with parallels is that it doesn’t make good use of all hardware resources since it still needs to run OSX in the bakground.

 Comments?